Common Travel Problems And How to Overcome Them

-Travelling is almost always fun and exciting.
-But let’s be real – it doesn’t always go as planned.
+Travelling is usually fun and exciting.
+However, let us be real – it does not always go as planned.
 Flights get delayed, luggage gets lost, and sometimes, you just get sick.
 These are just some of the many travel problems that can spoil your vacation, and hurt your wallet.

 What Are Some Common Travel Problems?